-Because wild animals can not fit into our life style here in America Lois has bred only loving, kind and mild tempermented dogs.
-Temperament being the first and most important genetic quality to be selected in any puppies she keeps for breeding.
-After 30 years of this kind of selecting, Lois begets litter after litter of the first large breed companion dogs that have a very low prey drive with a high degree of tolerance of pain.
-With outcrossing every now and then, Lois has driven down the physical and mental disabilites found in all our pure bred dogs today.
+Because wild animals can not fit into our lifestyle here in America Lois has bred only loving, kind, and mild temperament dogs.
+Temperament is the first and most important genetic quality to be selected in any puppies she keeps for breeding.
+After 30 years of this kind of selecting, Lois begets litter after litter of the first large breed companion dogs that have a very low prey drive with a high degree tolerance of pain.
+With out crossing every now and then, Lois has driven down the physical and mental disabilities found in all our pure bred dogs today.

 "The Wolf is not a domesticated animal, it is a wild animal.
-Dogs are domesticated and no one should bred any domesticated animals with wild animals, it defeats the purpose of being domesticated."
+Dogs are domesticated and no one should breed domesticated animals with wild animals, it defeats the purpose of being domesticated."